IvanIvchenko/digital-original-backend/README.md

 - **Contacts page**

 ## Task
-Your task is to create an endpoint that retrieves data for the **Single Art Asset Page**.
+Your task is to develop functionality to retrieve data for the **Single Art Asset Page**.
 The relevant part of the database tables is stored in `db/db.sql`.
-The required data includes:
+The data required for the page must include:
 1. Art Asset details:
     - original name
     - english name